Course Outline

 Generic Skills:

-Applying technologies, Information literacy
+Communication, Applying technologies, Information literacy

-All - Assessment Task 2:Creative and Written
+All - Assessment Task 2:Concept map

 Goal:

-The aim of this assignment is to critically reflect and analyse your role and scope as a current third year student midwife then plan and develop a concept map as a newly graduated midwife (over 1-3 years).
+The aim of this assignment is to critically reflect and analyse your role and scope as a current student midwife then plan and develop a concept map as a newly graduated midwife (over 1-3 years).

 Product: Artefact - Creative, and Written Piece